Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 toy poodle lying on sofa at home

-Commonly associated with France, Poodles are actually a German breed.
-Poodles are highly active, requiring plenty of exercise and mental stimulation to stay happy and healthy.
+Although associated with France, Poodles are a German breed.
+They are energetic and require plenty of exercise and mental stimulation to stay happy and healthy.
 They do very well in active families with small children, are loving, and are highly intelligent.
-They excel in any training, from puppy classes to service training.
+They respond well to training, from puppy classes to service training.

 Pros